-I’m 47.
+I’m 48.
 I’m overweight.
-I’ve got Diabetes.
+I had Diabetes (T2, but apparently I’ve reversed it).
 I’ve got Arthritis in my toes.
 I’ve got Lymphoedema and Cellulitis in my legs.

 I shouldn’t really be running.

 I’m also on meds for High Blood Pressure, an Under-Active Thyroid, high cholesterol and other things I’ve probably forgotten about by now.

 During the summer of 2012 I spent eight days in hospital because of a really serious infection that, apparently, could have ended up with me losing my right leg.

 Again, I shouldn’t really be running.